 "The April survey recorded continued gains in consumer confidence due to a growing sense that the upward momentum in jobs and incomes will persist.
 The renewed confidence is due to record federal stimulus spending, both recently passed and proposed, as well as the positive impact from a growing share of the population who are vaccinated.
 The largest and most important change in April was that an all-time record number of consumers expected declines in the unemployment rate during the year ahead.
 Even if a booming economy resulted in higher inflation, consumer optimism would not diminish since consumers have already anticipated a temporary increase.
 Overall, the data indicate an exceptional outlook for consumer spending through mid-2022.
 The size and persistence of the spending gains depend on continued job growth as well as wages that effectively draw people back into the labor force."
-34
+33

-Employment (Updated 5/12)
+Employment (Updated 4/7)

-After a loss of nearly 350,000 employees (about 35% of the workforce) in the height of the pandemic, employment in the Automobile Manufacturing and Parts sectors raced back but is now fighting losses due to supply chain disruptions with semiconductors.
-Employment in motor vehicles and parts is down 95,000 since January 2020.
+After a loss of nearly 350,000 employees (about 35% of the workforce) in the height of the pandemic, employment in the Automobile Manufacturing and Parts sectors has raced back and is now only down about 76,000 employees, constituting a 9% loss since January.34

-• Motor Vehicle And Parts Manufacturing Lost 27,000 Jobs In April (not seasonally adjusted).36
+- Motor Vehicle And Parts Manufacturing added 3,000 Jobs In March (not seasonally adjusted). - Motor Vehicle And Parts Manufacturing lost 1,000 Jobs In March On A Seasonally Adjusted Basis.
+35

 After the recession in 2009, the auto industry was credited with being on the leading edge of the recovery, which began a ripple effect through other parts of the country.
-Additionally, the chart below shows how the recovery of jobs in motor vehicle manufacturing alone and motor vehicle and parts manufacturing far outpaced the recovery of manufacturing and total jobs.
+36 Additionally, the chart below shows how the recovery of jobs in motor vehicle manufacturing alone and motor vehicle and parts manufacturing far outpaced the recovery of manufacturing and total jobs.

-WardsIntelligence, "U.S. Light Vehicle Sales, April," 5/1/20; WardsIntelligence, "U.S. Light Vehicle Sales, May 2020," 6/2/20; WardsIntelligence, "U.S. Light Vehicle Sales, June 2020," 7/1/20; WardsIntelligence, "U.S. Light Vehicle Sales, July 2020," 8/3/20; WardsIntelligence, "U.S. Light Vehicle Sales, August 2020," 9/1/20; WardsIntelligence, "U.S. Light Vehicle Sales, September 2020," 10/1/20; WardsIntelligence, "U.S. Light Vehicle Sales, November 2020," 11/3/2020; "U.S. Light Vehicle Sales, December 2020," 1/5/2021
+1 WardsIntelligence, "U.S. Light Vehicle Sales, April," 5/1/20; WardsIntelligence, "U.S. Light Vehicle Sales, May 2020," 6/2/20; WardsIntelligence, "U.S. Light Vehicle Sales, June 2020," 7/1/20; WardsIntelligence, "U.S. Light Vehicle Sales, July 2020," 8/3/20; WardsIntelligence, "U.S. Light Vehicle Sales, August 2020," 9/1/20; WardsIntelligence, "U.S. Light Vehicle Sales, September 2020," 10/1/20; WardsIntelligence, "U.S. Light Vehicle Sales, November 2020," 11/3/2020; "U.S. Light Vehicle Sales, December 2020," 1/5/2021

-&lt;sup>2 Haig Stoddard, "COVID-19 Impact Will Tank March, Second-Quarter U.S. Light-Vehicle Sales," WardsIntelligence, 3/25/20; Haig Stoddard, "March 25 COVID-19 Update: 2020 North America Production, U.S. Sales Forecasts," WardsIntelligence, 3/30/20; Haig Stoddard, "U.S. Light-Vehicle Sales Start on the Road Back in May," WardsIntelligence, 5/21/20
+2 Haig Stoddard, "COVID-19 Impact Will Tank March, Second-Quarter U.S. Light-Vehicle Sales," WardsIntelligence, 3/25/20; Haig Stoddard, "March 25 COVID-19 Update: 2020 North America Production, U.S. Sales Forecasts," WardsIntelligence, 3/30/20; Haig Stoddard, "U.S. Light-Vehicle Sales Start on the Road Back in May," WardsIntelligence, 5/21/20

-&lt;sup>3 Haig Stoddard, "COVID-19's Toll on North America Vehicle Production in March, Q2," WardsIntelligence, 3/30/20; Haig Stoddard, "North America Platform by Plant Production Forecast - 2020-2022," WardsIntelligence, 1/8/21
+3 Haig Stoddard, "COVID-19's Toll on North America Vehicle Production in March, Q2," WardsIntelligence, 3/30/20; Haig Stoddard, "North America Platform by Plant Production Forecast - 2020-2022," WardsIntelligence, 1/8/21

-Haig Stoddard, "U.S. Light-Vehicle Inventory Continues to Nosedive in April," WardsIntelligence, 5/4/21
+4 Haig Stoddard, "U.S. Light-Vehicle Inventory Continues to Nosedive in April," WardsIntelligence, 5/4/21

-&lt;sup>5 Haig Stoddard, "March Outdoes Expectations but North America Production Losses Still Mounting," WardsIntelligence, 4/20/21
+5 Haig Stoddard, "March Outdoes Expectations but North America Production Losses Still Mounting," WardsIntelligence, 4/20/21

-&lt;sup>6 IHS Markit, email, "IHS Markit Monthly Automotive Update -April 2021," 4/16/2021
+6 IHS Markit, email, "IHS Markit Monthly Automotive Update -April 2021," 4/16/2021

-&lt;sup>7 Haig Stoddard, "April U.S. Light-Vehicle Sales Top 18 Million-Plus Annualized Rate Second Straight Month," WardsIntelligence, 5/3/21
+7 Haig Stoddard, "April U.S. Light-Vehicle Sales Top 18 Million-Plus Annualized Rate Second Straight Month," WardsIntelligence, 5/3/21

-&lt;sup>8 Haig Stoddard, "April U.S. Light-Vehicle Sales Top 18 Million-Plus Annualized Rate Second Straight Month," WardsIntelligence, 5/3/21
+8 Haig Stoddard, "April U.S. Light-Vehicle Sales Top 18 Million-Plus Annualized Rate Second Straight Month," WardsIntelligence, 5/3/21